Estimated reading time: 17 minutes

 The Lotus is an analogy for a spiritually enlightened person who carries out his work without concern for evaluation and is entirely free from attachment.
 The bloomed lotus flower and the unopened Lotus bud are perfect analogies for the human soul, with its ability to expand toward divine truth.

-The Lotus also illustrates the Lotus to grow spiritually without being affected by the evil influences around us.
+The Lotus also illustrates how to grow spiritually without being affected by the evil influences around us.
 Bhagavad Gita, one of the sacred books of Hinduism, reads: “Just as a lotus leaf is not immersed in water, so he who fulfils his duty without attachment and submits the result to the Supreme Being is not affected by sinful actions.”

 Lotus Flower Meaning in Every Culture